-Related requirement: 8.1-G – Telephone style handset
+Related requirements: 8.1-G – Telephone style handset

 8.1-K – Eliminating hazards

-Devices associated with the voting system must be certified in accordance with the requirements of UL 60950-1 [UL07], Information Technology Equipment – Safety – Part 1 by a certification organization accredited by the Department of Labor, Occupational Safety and Health Administration’s Nationally Recognized Testing Laboratory program.
+Devices associated with the voting system must be certified in accordance with the requirements of IEC/UL 62368-1 [UL19], Edition 3: Standard for Audio/video, Information and Communication Technology Equipment - Part 1: Safety requirements by a certification organization accredited by the Department of Labor, Occupational Safety and Health Administration’s Nationally Recognized Testing Laboratory program.

-The certification organization’s scope of accreditation is acceptable if it includes IEC/UL 60950-1 [UL07].
+The certification organization’s scope of accreditation is acceptable if it includes IEC/UL 62368-1 [UL19].

+Discussion

+IEC/UL 62368-1 is a comprehensive standard for IT equipment and addresses all the hazards discussed above under Safety.
+It replaces IEC/UL 60950-1 [UL07].